3R Principle & Animal welfare

 The 3R principle is a concept introduced in 1959 that requires the application of humane principles in animal testing.

-The application of this principle obliges researchers:
+The application of this principle obliges researchers to:

-The lemanic institutions are firmly committed to promoting the application of the 3R principle in animal experimentation, as follows:
+The lemanic institutions are firmly committed to promoting the application of the 3R principle in animal experimentation as follows:

-• Researchers should systematically use appropriate painkillers.
+• Researchers must consistently use appropriate painkillers.

-By replacing the use of animals with other so-called alternative methods (Replace)
+Replacing animal use with alternative methods (Replace)

 • The development and use of bioinformatics approaches should be encouraged.